planet-lia/lia-docs/content/game-rules.md

 ## Resources
 Game starts with 20 resources placed symmetrically on the map.
-When a resource is picked up by a worker unit, new one is spawned randomly on the map, but not to close to both spawn locations.
+When a resource is picked up by a worker unit, new one is spawned randomly on the map, but not too close to both spawn locations.
 After 140s new resources are not spawned anymore and the game enters its final stage.

 * Game stops spawning new resources after 140s